spence914/foodPickupOrdering/planning.md

 post '/orders/:orderID' create sql statement to add order to orders table, make api request to send notification to restaurant

+post '/orders/:orderID/timeToComplete'
-post '/orders/:orderID/timeToComplete' create sql statement for owner to add time_to_complete to orders table.
+create sql statement for owner to add/ update time_to_complete to orders table. send sms to client to notify their order is being prepared send sms to client to notify their order is ready